Of All The Things That Never Happened

 This may translate to being shortsighted when it comes to low-functioning psychopaths.
 I have never been that way, so perhaps I am expecting too much of them.
 Maybe they really do have no impulse control and no ability to learn it.
 I don’t know.
 What I do know is that giving those that are able to make better choices an excuse for why they don’t need to is enabling criminals.
 That doesn’t interest me, and while it is super-inconvenient for those that would like to say, “Poor me, I’m a psychopath.
 What do you expect of me?”, it is also not reasonable to give anyone a pass when they do something wrong.
 Hold people to account, not brain formations.

 That psychopaths suffer.
 I have no idea where this one came from, but I can tell you that it is incorrect.
 I mean, sure, I can suffer physically.
 Meningitis sucked, no argument there, but it doesn’t stick around.
-There is this notion with some people that really dislike me for some reason, that I am trying to paint psychopaths in a sympathetic light.
+There is this notion among some people that really dislike me for some reason, that I am trying to paint psychopaths in a sympathetic light.
 No, I am trying to make them neutral.
 I am attempting to explain psychopathy in a way that is understandable to the general public so they can then separate that from negative behaviors that an individual, who may or may not be psychopathic, might display.

 Psychopathy is not good, and it is not bad.
 It simply is.
 There is nothing more to it.
 I don’t know why people get so vitriolic when it comes to explaining that, but it is vexing to me.
 It seems to me that it would be more beneficial to be able to look at an ex, or a parent, or a sibling, or a boss, and say, wow, that person is a d*ck.
 There seems to be some measure of disquiet when it comes to even considering it, however.
 It is better in their minds that psychopaths are a dangerous and malevolent unit of creatures, and any attempt to step away from the hyperbole used to describe us results in the assumption of sympathy mining.